 Other signs and symptoms of gallstones may be vague and non-specific.

 The gallbladder is attached to the liver and small intestine by a series of tubes called ducts.
 Complications can occur if gallstones block the flow of bile by lodging in any of the ducts that carry the bile from the liver and gallbladder to the small intestine.
-Trapped gallstones may lead to gallbladder inflammation (cholecystitis) and duct inflammation (cholangitis).
+Trapped gallstones may lead to gallbladder inflammation (cholecystitis) and infection of the bile ducts (cholangitis).
 Gallstones may also become trapped in the pancreatic duct, which can cause painful inflammation (pancreatitis).

 Beware of symptoms such as jaundice (yellowing of the skin and whites of the eyes), fever, clay-coloured stools, tea- or coffee-coloured urine, and persistent pain.